Parkinson's Disease: Introduction

 Parkinson's Disease: Treatments

 There are currently no treatments that can cure Parkinson's disease.
 However early recognition and treatment of Parkinson's disease can help to slow progression of the disease, minimize symptoms and improve the quality of life.
-Treatment generally involves a multifaceted individualized plan that helps to slow the progression of the disease and helps people to ...more treatments »
+Treatment generally involves a multifaceted individualized plan that helps to slow the progression of the disease and helps ...more treatments »

 Parkinson's Disease: Misdiagnosis